golddranks/ganbare/README.md

 ### The old deployment (ca. 2017)

-Via shell scripts and SSH.
+A dedicated server, via shell scripts and SSH.
 No CI/CD, build & push locally.
 Using Docker Hub as container registry.
 Running the app on Docker, and a local PostgreSQL install.
 I forget if I used Nginx or HAProxy as a reverse proxy.
 Docker volumes for media asset (app provided and user uploaded) storage.
 No proper way to seed the data, just pg_dump / pg_restore.
 (See the backup scripts under `scripts/`)

 ### The new deployment (ca. 2020)